Gradiorum/Gradiorum.github.io/README.md

-# FallingPlanet
+# Gradiorum

-Welcome to the official repository of FallingPlanet, a platform dedicated to showcasing the innovative projects of William A. Stigall.
-FallingPlanet serves as a digital space not only to display personal accomplishments but also to foster collaboration and free expression within the tech community.
+Welcome to the official repository of **Gradiorum**, a platform dedicated to showcasing innovative projects at the frontier of technology and creativity.
+Gradiorum serves as a digital space not only to display our accomplishments but also to foster collaboration and free expression within the tech community.

-## About FallingPlanet
+## About Gradiorum

-FallingPlanet is currently a personal project and has not been formalized as an LLC.
-It represents an abstraction of William A. Stigall's work, focusing on sharing creative and technical projects with the world.
-This repository and its associated website are open source, reflecting a commitment to open collaboration.
+Gradiorum represents the evolution of our commitment to pushing the boundaries of innovation.
+We focus on sharing creative and technical projects with the world, reflecting our dedication to future-facing technological leadership.

 ## Contribution

-FallingPlanet welcomes contributions from everyone.
-Whether you're looking to contribute to the existing projects or want to share your own insights through blog posts, here’s how you can get involved:
+Gradiorum welcomes contributions from everyone.
+Whether you're looking to contribute to existing projects or want to share your own insights through blog posts, here’s how you can get involved:

 ### Blog Contributions

 Want to share your thoughts or showcase your projects?
-You can contribute to our blog by submitting a DOCX file to the `posts` directory of this repository.
+You can contribute to our blog by submitting a DOCX or Markdown file to the `posts` directory of this repository.
 Here's how:

 1. Fork the repository.
-2. Add your blog post in DOCX format to the `posts` directory.
+2. Add your blog post in DOCX or Markdown format to the `posts` directory.
 3. Create a pull request.

 We encourage contributions that foster innovation, share insightful analyses, and reflect creative thinking.